ttrk/production/Run3/ECAL/mc/pbpb18/QCDPhoton/mods/ZS_EB_EE_8_SR_HI_4_MI_2/README.md

   cmsRun step2_DIGI.py &> step2_DIGI.log
   ```

-Run digitization for few events, e.g. 10 events as in the code, to test it works correctly.
+Run digitization for few events, e.g. 10 events as in the current code, to check it works correctly.

 ## 3. Submit jobs